Cooking in The Keys

 Roasted Buckwheat cooks similarly to rice.
 Bring the cooking liquid to a boil, add the kasha, and cook on LOW for 10 minutes.

-For the cooking liquid, you can use water, bone broth, or homemade chicken soup (if it is not heavily salted).
+For the cooking liquid, you can use water, vegetable or chicken broth, or even homemade chicken soup.

 Nutrition